Web Analytics

 Maternal instinct myth: pregnant woman looking for information

-Everyone's journey of learning to parent is unique.
-What parenting is made of – love, responsibility, devotion, sacrifice, joy – is difficult to describe and, perhaps, even more difficult to study.
-But science does help answer these questions you may be wondering about:
+What mothering (and parenting in general) is made of – love, responsibility, devotion, sacrifice, joy – is difficult to describe and even more difficult to study.
+But science can help us answer some of the questions around the maternal instinct myth.

-• Will I naturally know what to do once my baby is here?
-(Short answer: No; it is natural to not know what to do.)
+• Will a woman naturally know what to do once her baby arrives?
+(Short answer: No, it is natural to not know what to do.)

-• Should I trust expert advice or my gut feeling?
+• Should parents trust expert advice or their gut feeling?
 (Short answer: Both - and, ideally, together.)

 The maternal instinct myth